Floorplan Restoration by Structure Hallucinating Transformer Cascades: Related Work

-Inference of missing image or geometry data has been a popular research topic.
-Image inpainting is a classical example~\cite{bertalmio2000image,hays2007scene}, where state-of-the-art techniques employ deep neural networks~\cite{yu2019free}.
-Neural illumination by Song et al. infers a spherical illumination image from a single perspective image for augmented reality applications~\cite{song2019neural}.
-Implicit neural surface representation allows inference of a full object surface from a single image~\cite{xu2019disn}.
-Plan2Scene takes a house interior model with a few number of photographs and infers texture maps for all the surfaces even for rooms without input photographs~\cite{vidanapathirana2021plan2scene}.
-This paper infers invisible architectural components structures at a house scale (i.e., rooms and doors).
+\mysubsubsection{Content hallucination} Techniques such as image inpainting, scene completion, image restoration, and object removal has created realistic structures and textures in missing areas~\cite{removal,inpaint10,yu2019free, MAT,restore, repaint, hays2007scene}.
+Neural illumination has been used to infer a spherical illumination image from a single perspective image, while implicit neural surface representation can infer an entire object surface from a single image~\cite{song2019neural, xu2019disn}.
+Moreover, Room layout estimation often infers invisible wall layouts behind objects~\cite{AtlantaNet,horizon,dulanet}.
+This paper infers invisible architectural structures at a house scale (i.e., rooms and doors).